rtrelease/Jetson-Symbolics-Neuromorphics/Adding symbolic programming tools to Jetson.md

 In large part, this AI renaissance has been powered by NVIDIA GPU cards and systems, with their latest Jetson embedded processors providing real-time computer vision, machine learning, natural language, and autonomous machine capabilities in compact low-power systems.

-*Given their teraOPs GPU processing speed and a solid base of proven DNN software resources, one could ask why ‘Python friendly’ Jetson developers might want to add ‘old traditional’ symbolic programming tools to their JetPack L4T environments.*
+*Given their teraOPs GPU processing speeds and a solid base of proven DNN software resources, one could ask why ‘Python friendly’ Jetson developers might want to add ‘old traditional’ symbolic programming tools to their JetPack L4T environments.*

 Simply put, with continually [evolving AI methods](http://aima.cs.berkeley.edu/index.html), newer hybrid [neural-symbolic](https://arxiv.org/abs/1905.06088) (or neurosymbolic) programming is being increasingly adopted for enhancing explainability of DNN-based functions, efficiency of machine learning, and availability of complementary new methods for inference. https://cacm.acm.org/magazines/2022/4/259402-toward-a-broad-ai/fulltext